Loyola Ramblers: Sports sponsored

-Men's baseball
+Baseball

 Phil Weintraub, later a Major League Baseball player, played for the Loyola baseball team.

 Men's basketball

-Loyola Ramblers men's basketball has played at the Joseph J. Gentile Arena since 1996; before then they played home games at Alumni Gym.
+The basketball team has played at the Joseph J. Gentile Arena since 1996; before then, they played home games at Alumni Gym.
 The 1962–1963 team, led by coach George Ireland, won the 1963 NCAA University Division basketball tournament (predecessor to the current Division I men's tournament), defeating the University of Cincinnati 60–58 in the title game.
 Vic Rouse tipped in the winning bucket in overtime to win the game.
 During their tournament run, the Ramblers also won a historically notable game against Mississippi State, an all-white team that defied a state court order in order to play said game.
 The Ramblers made it back to the regional semifinals the following year and qualified for the tournament in 1966 and 1968.

 They would not make the national tournament again until 1985, in which they lost to eventual tournament runner-up Georgetown in the Sweet Sixteen.
 In 2018, the Ramblers returned to the tournament for the first time in 33 years.
 As a No. 11 seed, they upset No. 6 seed Miami (FL) and No. 3 seed Tennessee to qualify for the Sweet Sixteen.
-They faced Nevada in the regional semifinal and defeated the Wolf Pack 69-68 to advance to the Elite 8 against Kansas State.
-They advanced to the Final Four by beating Kansas State 78-62.
-In the Final Four, they lost to Michigan 69-57.
+They faced Nevada in the regional semifinal and defeated the Wolf Pack 69–68 to advance to the Elite 8 against Kansas State.
+They advanced to the Final Four by beating Kansas State 78–62.
+In the Final Four, they lost to Michigan 69–57.

 Loyola made it to the finals of the National Invitation Tournament in 1939 and 1949 and qualified for 1962 and 1980 tournaments.
 They won the College Basketball Invitational in 2015.